Internship Program

 Thank you for your interest in the Naperville Police Department.

-Application Submission Requirements
+- Application Submission Requirements

 All candidates should complete and submit a written application indicating consideration, by year, prior to one of the three terms:

-• Winter/spring semester internship (January through May)
+- Winter/spring semester internship (January to May)

-Application submission deadline: December 1
+Application submission deadline: December 1 - Summer semester internship (May to August)

-Application submission deadline: March 1
+Application submission deadline: March 1 - Fall semester internship (August to December)

 Application submission deadline: July 1